 According to different studies, website design accounts for 94% of the selection or rejection of a website.
 Moreover, insights from Forrester Research’s study reveal that a good user-interface can increase the conversion of your product or website by up to 200% and a good UX designer can increase it to up to 400%.
+This infographic does a great job at capturing the role UX plays in building a successful website, especially given the fact you have about 10 seconds to impress the users before they leave the website!

 If you’re a product manager and see your product as your bae, you definitely know who your wingman is over here – your UX designer.
 In millennial terms, your UX designer is your #bff because he or she is responsible for how your product looks, feels and functions and it is to the same UX designer that you have to turn to whenever there’s a shortcoming.